The Selfie Study to Detect Cervical Precancers

 Despite the many advantages of primary HPV screening, the current challenge is how to optimize secondary triage testing to determine who among the many women testing positive for HPV are at high-risk and require immediate colposcopy or treatment, while avoiding unnecessary harms among women at low risk.

 Research has shown strong associations between methylation in HPV genes E2, L2, and L1 with cervical precancer and cancer; however, HPV DNA methylation has not been evaluated in self-collected samples.
 Evaluating the feasibility of HPV DNA methylation testing from self-collected samples is essential for determining the extent to which this assay can address the critical need for HPV triage in high- and low-resource settings.
-The Selfie Study will be the first application of an HPV DNA methylation assay on self-collected samples.
+The Selfie Study, a Cancer Moonshot priority, will be the first application of an HPV DNA methylation assay on self-collected samples.

 For more information, contact Dr. Megan Clarke.